martinDengis/info8004/sam-meta.md

 ???

-- SAM follows the foundation model paradigm by being adaptable to various downstream tasks
-- The model is designed to work with minimal supervision (single point) or more guidance (boxes/masks)
-- When faced with ambiguous objects (e.g., nested objects), SAM can produce multiple valid segmentations
+SAM embodies the foundation model approach through its versatile promptable architecture, trained on massive datasets to handle diverse segmentation tasks with remarkable flexibility.
+The model accepts various input prompts—from single points to bounding boxes and rough masks—and intelligently handles ambiguity through prompt ensembles when multiple valid segmentations exist.
+While the paper demonstrates how different prompt combinations yield different segmentation results, it somewhat understates the critical importance of prompt engineering in practical applications, which becomes essential when guiding the model toward specific interpretations in complex scenes.

 ---
 class: middle, has-header